Ledig stilling ved Universitetet i Agder

 - Written and spoken English proficiency

-The PhD Research Fellow must be admitted to the PhD Programme in Technology, with specialization in ICT, within three months of appointment.
-More information about the programme and a complete list of admission requirements can be found here.
+The PhD Research Fellow must be admitted to UiA’s PhD Programme in Engineering and Science, specialization in ICT, Scientific Field in Artificial Intelligence, within three months of appointment.

 The following admission requirements apply to the PhD programme: